-- Use the Factory Defaults function on System Tools -> Factory Defaults page in the router's Web-based Utility. - 2) Use the Factory Default Reset button: First, turn off the router's power.
-Second, press and hold the default reset button then turn on the router's power, until the SYS LED lights up (about 3 seconds).
-Last, release the reset button and wait for the router to reboot. - Note: Ensure the router is powered on before it restarts completely.
+Use the Factory Defaults function on System Tools -> Factory Defaults page in the router's Web-based Utility.

+2) Use the Factory Default Reset button: With the router powered on, use a pin to press and hold the Reset button(about 5 seconds) until the SYS LED becomes quick-flash from slow-flash.
+And then release the button and wait the router to reboot to its factory default settings.

+Note: Ensure the router is powered on before it restarts completely.